luiscruz/course_sustainableSE/2025/p1_measuring_software/g10_minecraft_shaders.md

 - The **same hardware and software settings** must be maintained across all runs.
 - The **game world must be identical** for all test iterations.
 - **All background processes and unnecessary peripherals must be disabled** to minimize external factors affecting energy consumption.
-- The **GPU power should be logged at fixed intervals** (e.g., 2 seconds after execution and at peak load).

 To replicate the experiment, the code for measuring energy consumption in Minecraft on Windows can be found in the **Energy Consumption** repository: [GitHub Link](https://github.com/Ayushkuruvilla/Energy_consumption).